MaxHalford/maxhalford.github.io/content/blog/bayesian-linear-regression.md

 print(metrics.mean_absolute_error(y, y_pred))
 ```

 This produces a mean absolute error of around `3.784`.
-To get an idea of how good or bad this is, we'll train an instance of scikit-learn's [`SGDRegressor`](https://scikit-learn.org/stable/modules/generated/sklearn.linear_model.SGDRegressor.html) in the same manner and use it's performance as a reference.
+To get an idea of how good or bad this is, we'll train an instance of scikit-learn's [`SGDRegressor`](https://scikit-learn.org/stable/modules/generated/sklearn.linear_model.SGDRegressor.html) in the same manner and use its performance as a reference.

 ```python
 from sklearn import exceptions